meltyourface/blank/posts/Dragon-symbolism/Five-Dragon-Metamorphosis-Ritual/index.md

 Integrate the energies and insight from the ritual into your daily life as you undergo transformation.
 Remember that growth is a process and to honor the changes as they unfold.

-Note: This ritual can be adapted or expanded to include additional details or symbolism that resonate with your personal journey.
+**Note**: This ritual can be adapted or expanded to include additional details or symbolism that resonate with your personal journey.
 Just ensure the harmony between the five Dragon aspects is preserved.